 Money Market Instrument Risk - The Fund may use a variety of money market instruments for cash management purposes, including money market funds, depositary accounts and repurchase agreements.
 Money market funds may be subject to credit risk with respect to the debt instruments in which they invest.
 Depository accounts may be subject to credit risk with respect to the financial institution in which the depository account is held.
 Repurchase agreements are contracts in which a seller of securities agrees to buy the securities back at a specified time and price.
-Repurchase agreements may be subject to market and credit risk related to the collateral securing the repurchase agreement.
+Repurchase agreements may be subject to the collateral securing the repurchase agreement.
 Money market instruments may lose money.